The Commonplace

 0.24

 Heterogeneous definitions of 'digital transformation' and a variety of productivity measurement approaches prevented a formal quantitative meta-analysis.
-Other null_result high feasibility of quantitative meta-analysis / cross-study comparability
+Other null_result feasibility of quantitative meta-analysis / cross-study comparability

 n=145